pavatus/ait-wiki/content/development/utils.md

 ### `WorldUtil`
 Allows you to get all not blacklisted worlds, where a TARDIS can travel to, as well as the overworld, tardis and time vortex worlds.

-Allows to find save landing positions for a TARDIS.
+Allows to find safe landing positions for a TARDIS.

 ## TARDIS
 TARDIS utils are utility classes closely related to TARDIS code.